benabed/clik/doc/installing.rst

 Installing
 ==========

-The library has many external dependencies.
-We are striving at reducing the number of dependency, but many of them will remain given the current set of likelihood codes we are including.
+The library has a few external dependencies.

 Only a few packages or tools must be installed before installing clik.
-All the other can be downloaded and installed automatically by the clik installer.
+All the other can be downloaded and installed automatically by the clik installer when using waf.
+When using Makefile, you are on your own.

-Furthermore some of the dependency can be absent, and will only reduce the number of extra functionalities provided by clik (like merging likelihood, or simulating them).
+Furthermore some of the dependency can be absent, and will only reduce the number of extra functionalities provided by clik (like merging likelihood, building the actspt or wmap one).

 Requisites
 ----------